 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

 An apiary electric fence is a very effective way to keep bears away from beehives.
 Many beekeepers use electric fences all year round to ensure their beehives do not come under attack by a bear.
 These electric fences are made by different manufacturers.
 They each have their strengths and weak points.
 In addition to bears, electric fences keep out many other large and small animals from getting to your apiary.
 They are great for beehive security.
-This article looks at the best beekeeping electric fences for bears and how to install them.
+This article looks at the best apiary electric fences for bears and how to install them.

 How Bears Affect Beekeeping Activities

 Bears are a significant threat to beekeeping in many areas.
 They love the high carbohydrate content of honey for their energy needs.
 The larvae and eggs of honeybees make a rich source of protein for the bear.
 Smells coming from the beehive are the biggest giveaway of the beehive’s position to bears.
 They find the beehive and open it up.
 Bee stings can inflict pain on bears, but the bear often withstands the stings to reach the honey and larva in the beehive.

 Beehives are likely to see bear attacks in early spring and autumn.
 In spring, bears are coming out of hibernation and have depleted the fat in their bodies over winter.
 They seek out the high carbohydrate and protein they can get from raiding beehives.
 In autumn, bears attack beehives in an attempt to get food to build up their reserves for winter.
 Bears have to eat a lot and store up enough fat for insulation and energy production over winter.
 They are not able to gather food and store it, so they have to eat it all before winter.

 Overview of the Best Apiary Electric Fences for Bears